Hollywood in Vienna

 The Sound of Space

-This year, "Hollywood in Vienna" promises to be an unforgettable concert journey to the fantastic worlds of space and time.
+In 2016, "Hollywood in Vienna" promised to be an unforgettable concert journey to the fantastic worlds of space and time.

-The music to 2001: A Space Odyssey allows audiences to experience the infinite dimensions of the universe.
-In Interstellar, between the stars, humanity of the future runs into difficulties finding new inhabitable worlds.
-The light and dark sides of the Force battle it out in the world-famous Star Wars.
+The music to 2001: A Space Odyssey allowed audiences to experience the infinite dimensions of the universe.
+In Interstellar, between the stars, humanity of the future runned into difficulties finding new inhabitable worlds.
+The light and dark sides of the Force battled it out in the world-famous Star Wars.

-Then Star Trek’s starship Enterprise warps into view to explore distant galaxies where no one has gone before.
-In Contact, signals are received from alien lifeforms.
+Then Star Trek’s starship Enterprise warped into view to explore distant galaxies where no one has gone before.
+In Contact, signals were received from alien lifeforms.

-In Close Encounters of Third Kind, a five-tone phrase enables communication.
-Finally, everything revolves around E.T.'s most ardent wish: to phone home.
+In Close Encounters of Third Kind, a five-tone phrase enabled communication.
+Finally, everything revolved around E.T.'s most ardent wish: to phone home.

 Tribute to Alexandre Desplat

-The second part of the gala concert will honor the composer of the new Star Wars - Rogue One film and Oscar and Golden Globe winner Alexandre Desplat.
+The second part of the gala concert honored the composer, Oscar and Golden Globe winner Alexandre Desplat.
 He created atmospheric film music sounds, including for Harry Potter, Twilight, The King's Speech, The Imitation Game and The Grand Budapest Hotel.